 There was a girl who was very creative.
-She spent a lot of time alone as a child and her mind would take her to places she could not explain to her social circle or family.
+She spent a lot of time alone as a child.
+Her mind would take her to places she could not explain to her social circle or family.

 She catered to others and redirected conversations that put her on the spot so that she would not have to talk much about herself.